All Episodes

 It's just all so confusing to me.

-So well, uh, inquiring minds want to know.
+Well, inquiring minds want to know.

-Uh uh, in any case, her trial began just July of this year, just a couple of months ago, but it ended in a mistrial on weird procedural grounds, not a hung jury.
+In any case, her trial began just July of this year, just a couple of months ago, but it ended in a mistrial on weird procedural grounds, not a hung jury.

 But it's a good chance of her going to court again on domestic terrorism, arson, conspiracy to commit arson, et cetera, et cetera, et cetera.

-Now, there was one of the 61 uh defendants in this case that was of particular interest to you and me.
+Now, there was one of the 61 defendants in this case that was of particular interest to you and me.

-And he was working as a staff attorney for your and my favorite nonprofit organization, the Southern Poverty Law Center.
+His name is Thomas Webb Juergens, and he was working as a staff attorney for your and my favorite nonprofit organization, the Southern Poverty Law Center.

 So he was charged with domestic terrorism, RICO, all that good stuff.

-Rather than participating in the violence.
+Now, I wonder what that would be, rather than participating in the violence.

-But uh, he was released on $5,000 bond.
+But he was released on $5,000 bond.

-He was charged of the RICO statute, and if that goes forward, he could still be tried, but he may face remaining counts, specifically domestic terrorism, arson, depending on what happens.
+And if that goes forward, he could still be tried, but he may face remaining counts, specifically domestic terrorism, arson, depending on what happens.

-So this is all a convoluted, complicated state of affairs, but it does seem to me that the state of Georgia is really going after these people.
+So this is all a convoluted, complicated state of affairs, but it does seem to me the state of Georgia is really going after these people.

 Well, what's also fascinating, sir, is this is low-hanging fruit that the FBI could jump in on.

-Well, It seems to me that there are clear acts of illegality.
+Well, it seems to me that there are clear acts of illegality.

 And when you set fire to bulldozers, when you break things down, these people are firing powerful firecrackers at the police guarding the facility.